Reading Specialist Endorsement

 Program Overview

-The New Jersey Reading Specialist endorsement is designed for educators who have an earned master's degree in education or a related field and are interested in becoming a reading or literacy specialist in a pre-K-12 school.
+The New Jersey Reading Specialist endorsement is designed for educators who have an earned master's degree in education or a related field and are interested in becoming a reading or literacy specialist in a New Jersey pre-K-12 school.

 Curriculum Overview